saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 **How have acquisition, active users, and returning customers evolved over time?**

 #### ⭐ Key Insights
-- **2019 was the all-time high** for active, new, and returning customers.
+- **2019 was the all-time high** for active and returning customers.
+Number of new customers peaked in 2018 and almost matched it in 2019.
 - 2020–2021 show a **sharp contraction**, with 2021 dropping to near-baseline levels.
 - Active customers fell from **6,500 → 400** in two years.
 - New customer acquisition crashed from **3,000 → 200**.